GoblinArchives/LiminalHorror/Investigators.md

 ### SERIOUS CONDITIONS
 - DEPRIVED - Investigator is unable to recover HP or ability scores.
 CLEAR: Fill the need that caused the DEPRIVED condition.
-- WOUNDED - Received after Critical Damage or certain injuries, some STR or DEX saves may be impaired.
+- WOUNDED - Received after Critical Damage or certain injuries, some actions may be more risky.
 CLEAR: full rest and medical treatment.
 - POISONED- Toxins flow through the Investigator.
-DEX Saves are impaired.
+DEX is decreased by d6. .
 CLEAR: Medical treatment, prolonged rest in a safe space, forced expelling of the toxin.
 - DRAINED - Residual blowback from spellcasting or magic.
 CLEAR: full rest.
 - FATIGUE - Can be caused by being Deprived for more that 24 hours; can also be a common risk with battling the weird.
 CLEAR: long rest in a safe space.